 It’s not easy, but it doesn’t ask much of you.
 Just play Magic from home.
 You don’t need to travel anywhere, like you had to do if you wanted to play on the Pro Tour in the past.

 On the other hand, if you just like to play Magic for fun and like playing wacky brews, grinding to Mythic might not be for you.
-Sure, you can play on ranked and maybe you’ll even get there, but don’t be too hard on yourself, if you don’t reach it.
+Sure, you can play on ranked, and maybe you’ll even get there, but don’t be too hard on yourself, if you don’t reach it.

 Towards the Top

 That’s all about achieving Mythic rank on Arena.
 Do you have any more questions about it?
-Just ask in the comments bellow, we’ll be happy to help.
+Just ask in the comments below, we’ll be happy to help.
 Of course, if you’re a more experienced player, you can also share your advice.

-If you don’t want to miss another strategy article, give us a follow on Instagram or Facebook.
+If you don’t want to miss another strategy article, give us a follow-on Instagram or Facebook.
 Besides article alerts, we also post new spoilers, Magic memes and new Arena codes.
 Speaking of codes, you can find all currently available MTGA codes here.